-Applications will not be accepted from anyone who has failed any part of the Police Officer recruitment process within 6 months of being officially advised that they had failed a section of the process.
-If you have failed vetting previously you may be asked to wait longer before applying again.
+Applications will not be accepted from anyone who has failed any part of the Police recruitment process within 3 months of being officially advised that they had failed a section of the process.
+If you have failed vetting previously you will be asked to wait 12 months before applying again.

-Can I apply to become a Police Officer (PO) and a Special Constable (SC) at the same time?
+Can I apply to become a Police Constable (PC), Detective Constable (DC) and a Special Constable (SC) at the same time?

-The process for PO and SC are different forms of assessment.
-A candidate is permitted to have 1 application to a Force for SC and 1 application to a Force for PO at the same time.
+The process for PC, DC and SC are different forms of assessment.
+A candidate is permitted to have 1 application to a Force for SC and 1 application to a Force for PC and DC at the same time.
+You can only sit the National Sift and the Online Assessment Centre once in a 3 month period and twice in 12 months.

-If I have applied to become a PO with another Force and passed the shortlisting, can I transfer my application to Cleveland?
+If I have applied to become a PC with another Force and passed the shortlisting, can I transfer my application to Cleveland?

-No, to apply for Cleveland you must apply directly however it may be possible to transfer your score from your assessment centre.
+No, to apply for Cleveland you must apply directly however it may be possible to transfer your score from your National Sift and Online Assessment Centre.